 One day, on a trip back into town to gather their belongings from home, Essie saw that prominent Jewish community figures- teachers, intellectuals, professionals – had been rounded up and murdered.
 Soon after, the Nazis dictated that Jews were not permitted to leave town, and her brothers decided to return to the Bielski’s homestead, while the rest of the family planned to follow afterward.
 By the time Essie and the rest of her family attempted to leave town, police blockades turned them back, and they were called to the town courthouse along with the rest of Novogrudok’s Jews.
 Everyone was scared and knew that potential death awaited them.
 Essie recognized one of the Nazi officers who marched into the courtyard as one of her father’s clients, and suddenly ran up to him and pleaded for their lives.
 She told him that her father, the only bookbinder in town, would be needed and should be spared.
 She and her father were ordered back inside the courthouse, leaving the rest of her family behind.
 She later found out that the Nazis had killed 4,000 people that day, and after a moment of relief that her life had been spared, she felt intense grief at the loss of her family.

-One day, her former employer, Mrs. Foltanski, boldly visited Essie in the ghetto and told her about a group of partisan fighters – former Russian POWs who escaped the Nazis- hiding in the woods.
+One day, her former employer, Mrs. Foltanski, boldly visited Essie in the ghetto and told her about a group of partisan fighters – former Russian POWs who escaped the Nazis and were hiding in the woods.
 Then she learned that there were also Jewish partisans.
-She knew her Bielski cousins had escaped into the woods, but did not yet realize that they had started the largest brigade of partisan fighters.
-She once again had hope.
+She knew her Bielski cousins had escaped into the woods, but did not yet realize that they had started the largest all Jewish brigade of partisan fighters.
 Her father’s friend, Gutel, agreed to lead her to the partisans, but her father did not want to join, fearing for his well being and survival out in the woods.
 When she escaped and reached the forest, she was immediately soothed by the sound of singing coming from the partisans.
+She once again had hope.

-Once, on a mission, she encountered Russian partisans who claimed the Bielski partisans acted in their self-interests and did not advance the goal of ending the war.
+Once, on a mission, she encountered Russian partisans who claimed that the Bielski partisans acted in their self-interests and did not focus on advancing the end of the war.
 Faced with the pressure of defending her brigade’s honor, and of proving herself as a female fighter, she agreed to join them on a mission to blow up a railway bridge to thwart German transportation.
 She ended up staying behind to care for one of their drunken members.
 The next day, they left her behind in the village.
 Because her original brigade had already returned to the forest, the only way for her to get back safely was to threaten a Polish farmer to take her across the river and back to her brigade.
-She felt pride at having stood up for herself and her partisan brigade.
+She felt pride at having stood up for herself and for her partisan brigade.

-Following the war, she met and married Jerry Shor after a one-month courtship.
-Eventually, she and her husband moved with their two-year-old daughter to New York, where she had a second daughter.
+Following the war, Essie met and married Jerry Shor after a one-month courtship.
+Eventually, she and her husband moved with their two-year-old daughter to New York, where they had a second daughter.
 Essie worked for a major book manufacturer, and eventually went back to school to get her college degree and became a public school teacher, retiring at age 80.
-She still resides in her home in New York and has one daughter, three grandchildren, and one great-granddaughter.
+She lived in the Bronx, New York for many years but has since moved to Pennsylvania to be near her family.
+She has one surviving daughter, Lora, three grandchildren, and one great-granddaughter.